What happens after treatment for colorectal cancer?

 Medical history and physical exam

-Your doctor will probably recommend getting a history and physical exam every 3 to 6 months for the first 2 years after treatment, then every 6 months or so for the next few years.
-People who were treated for early stage cancers may need less frequent exams.
+Your doctor will probably recommend a physical exam every 3 to 6 months for the first 2 years after treatment, then every 6 months or so for the next few years.
+People who were treated for early-stage cancers may need less frequent exams.

 In most cases, your doctor will recommend a colonoscopy within a year after surgery.
-If this is normal, it should be repeated in 3 years.
-If that exam is normal, then future exams should be done about every 5 years.
+If the results are normal, most patients don’t need another one for 3 years.
+If the results of that exam are normal, then future exams often can be about every 5 years.

 Whether or not your doctor recommends imaging tests will depend on the stage of your disease and other factors.
 CT scans may be done regularly, such as once a year, for those at higher risk of recurrence, especially in the first 3 years after treatment.
 People who had tumors in the liver or lungs removed might be tested even more frequently.